Setup a Samba share on Linux via command line

 After installation, you should have a default Samba configuration file in /etc/samba/

 directory called smb.conf.
-First, make a backup copy of smb.conf
+First, we’ll backup smb.conf

-sudo cp /etc/samba/smb.conf /etc/samba/smd.conf.backup
+sudo mv /etc/samba/smb.conf /etc/samba/smd.conf.backup

 sudo nano /etc/samba/smb.conf